 Downtown Wellfleet, although small, has a wonderful selection of restaurants, shops, and galleries, and visitors can catch a show at the Wellfleet Harbor Actors Theater (WHAT), which features all forms of performing arts.

-Located on Cape Cod's northern shore, a visit to Sandwich does not require the long drive or ferry ride that many of the other towns do.
+A visit to Sandwich, located on Cape Cod's northern shore, does not require the long drive or ferry ride that many of the other towns do.
 Nestled deep within Cape Cod Bay, its beaches are known for their safe waters.

 Sturbridge is also home to Wells State Park, a dog-friendly public park that has 12 miles of multi-use trails, as well as a large pond for kayaking, fishing, and swimming.
 Visitors can also enjoy the small nature center, and there are day use facilities, including grills and picnic pavilions.